-Creamy, slightly sweet, and totally addictive, this homemade Yum Yum Sauce comes together in minutes using simple pantry ingredients.
+Creamy, slightly sweet, and totally addictive, this homemade Yum Yum Sauce recipe comes together in minutes using simple pantry ingredients.
 It's the classic hibachi-style sauce you know and love from Japanese steakhouses.
 It is perfect for drizzling over fried rice, grilled chicken, shrimp, or veggies.

 Fried rice and hibachi nights were always a favorite in our house when the kids were growing up.
 They never skipped the Yum Yum Sauce from our local hibachi restaurant, so I had to recreate it at home.
 It brings back a lot of fun memories around the table, enjoying food and fun together.